Deep learning of phase transitions with minimal examples: Introduction

+Here, we instead focus on a quantitative comparison of the capabilities of this type of approach to the capabilities of a more conventional supervised learning approach that trains on multiple ensembles around the transition region~\cite{Bachtis:2020dmf}.
+In particular, we focus on the 2-$d$ Ising model, which we choose because it features a true phase transition, allowing us to calibrate each training regimen using the model's analytically known critical parameters.
+We examine the ability of each regimen to accurately extract $\Tc$ and critical exponents, to gain some understanding on what is ``lost" when using a minimal set of examples for phase transition classification.
+While we were motivated by the study of crossover phenomena, we leave detailed, quantitative analysis of crossover systems to future work.

 The outline of this paper is as follows.
 We start in \secref{sec:ising} by describing our statistical physics model along with our general deep learning approach.
-In \secref{sec:models}, we describe our Monte Carlo data and deep learning model architecture and training method in detail.
+In \secref{sec:models}, we describe our Monte Carlo data and training method in detail.
 We show and discuss our findings in \secref{sec:results}, wrapping up in \secref{sec:summary} with a brief conclusion.